babis-k/set09121/labs/lab2/pong_3.md

 This is just simple physics, but remember that we've used Delta Time to ensure the ball moves at a constant rate.

 I've introduced another piece of logic, the 'server' boolean.
 This decided which direction the ball starts moving at the start of the game.
-The weird piece of code that you added to the load function is an 'inline if statement'.
+The weird piece of code that you added to the load function uses the 'ternary operator' (?:) and it's like an inline if statement.
 It's just the same as a if block, but in one line.
 If the statement before the ? is true, then ballVelocity.x is set to 100.0f, if server is false, ballVelocity.x = -100.0f.
 Note that ballVelocity.y is always the same at 60.0f!

 ## Ball collision